 Wat Mahathat is one of Bangkok’s oldest and most spiritually significant royal temples, located in the historic Rattanakosin district near the Grand Palace and Sanam Luang.
 Home to revered Buddha relics, ancient prayer halls, and a renowned meditation university, the temple offers a rare blend of history, learning, and serenity, making it a must-visit stop on any culturally rich Bangkok tour.

 Wat Mahathat, or Wat Mahathat Yuwaratrangsarit as the official name goes, is among the six premier royal temples in Thailand.
 The origin of the temple is attributed to the Ayutthaya period, when the place was referred to as Wat Salak.
-When Bangkok became the new capital city, the situated location of Wat Mahathat between the Grand Palace and the vice-king's palace allowed it to be the main temple for the royal gatherings and burials over time.
-The temple saw a gradual renovation, which particularly facilitated its extant name in 1996 and expansion to embrace the ground of a significant Buddhist university: Mahachulalongkornrajavidyalaya University, the oldest Buddhist higher-education institution in Thailand.
+When Bangkok became the capital, its location between the Grand Palace and the Front Palace made it significant for royal ceremonies.
+The temple was renamed Wat Mahathat Yuwaratrangsarit during King Rama IV's reign and houses Mahachulalongkornrajavidyalaya University, Thailand's oldest Buddhist university.

-Presently, Wat Mahathat is a meditation centre besides its architecture and history.
-It offers the daily Vipassana (insight) meditation sessions, some of which are in the English language - thus it has become a favourite place for both locals and travellers searching for tranquillity and mindfulness.
+Presently, Wat Mahathat is a meditation center besides its architecture and history.
+It offers daily Vipassana (insight) meditation sessions, some of which are in the English language—thus, it has become a favorite place for both locals and travellers searching for tranquility and mindfulness.

 Day-Trip Tip: Combine Wat Mahathat + Grand Palace + National Museum + river-boat ride for a full heritage-packed half-day in old Bangkok.